petrumateibogdan/Cybersecurity-Journey/TryHackMe/Cyber Security 101 /M05-Networking.md

 Find the IP address of the host that sent packets larger than 15000 bytes: tcpdump -r traffic.pcap greater 15000 -n

+Find the MAC address of the host that sent an ARP request: